neurodata/checklists/methods_paper.md

 ### Why does it work well / not well

-1. simulated examples
-  1. numerical support: run simulation that demonstrates that the theoretical result hold empirically as well (these might be the above illustrative example). compare to benchmarks.
+1. simulated numerical support: run simulation that demonstrates that the theoretical result hold empirically as well (these might be the above illustrative example). compare to benchmarks.
-  1. numerical extension: run simulations that extend beyond the limitations of the theory (if the method is parametric), for example, demonstrate robustness, or finite sample properties. compare to benchmarks.
+1. simluated numerical extension: run simulations that extend beyond the limitations of the theory (if the method is parametric), for example, demonstrate robustness, or finite sample properties. compare to benchmarks, ideally using a reference suite of simulated examples.
-  1. real data example: demonstration that the performance also improves performance on real data (relative to previously existing tools).
+1. real data examples: demonstration that the performance also improves performance on real data examples, relative to previously existing tools, ideally using a reference suite of real data examples.
   1. synthetic data analysis: generate data as close to real data as possible, and run same analysis, to assess the degree of credance we lend to the results on the real data.